 Invitee.
-An individual or entity who visits University Property, by invitation of a faculty member, staff member, or registered student organization for some purpose that benefits Princeton University, including, but not limited to, consultants and vendors.
+An individual or entity who visits University Property, by invitation of a faculty member, staff member, or registered student organization for some purpose that benefits Princeton University, including, but not limited to, contractors/third-party operators, consultants and vendors.

 No Drone Zone.
 An area over which unmanned aircraft are not allowed to fly.

 Small Unmanned Aircraft Systems (sUAS).
 An unmanned controlled aircraft of a weight up to 55 pounds, any size or design, and all associated support and control equipment, such as communications, telemetry and navigational equipment intended to fly in the National Airspace System. sUAS may also be referred to as a drone or model aircraft.